python/cpython/Doc/library/queue.rst

    :synopsis: A synchronized queue class.

 .. note::
-   The :mod:`Queue` module has been renamed to :mod:`queue` in Python 3.0.
-The :term:`2to3` tool will automatically adapt imports when converting your sources to 3.0.
+   The :mod:`Queue` module has been renamed to :mod:`queue` in Python 3.
+The :term:`2to3` tool will automatically adapt imports when converting your sources to Python 3.

 **Source code:** :source:`Lib/Queue.py`